pmercer01gh/easy-tic-tac-toe/README.md

 # Tic-Tac-Toe Game

-A browser-based Tic-Tac-Toe game built with TypeScript where users play against an AI opponent with adjustable difficulty levels.
+A browser-based Tic-Tac-Toe game built with TypeScript where users play against a computer opponent with adjustable difficulty levels.

 ## Features